lsst-sqre/sqr-055/index.rst

 User onboarding API
 -------------------

+The "Self Signup With Approval" flow seems to be the closest fit for our requirements.
+To initiate that flow, we send the user to a specific URL at the COmanage registry.
+We can initiate that flow from the landing page or from Gafaelfawr if we detect that the user is authenticated but not enrolled in COmanage.

+It's possible to then configure a return URL to which the user goes after enrollment is complete, but that's probably not that useful when we're using an approval flow.
+We will need to customize the email messages and web pages presented as part of the approval flow.

-When a new user first accesses the Rubin Science Platform, we will need to route them through the onboarding flow, and then may need to make additional changes to their record via the COmanage API.
+When a new user first accesses the Rubin Science Platform, we will need to route them through the onboarding flow, and then may need to make additional changes to their record via the COmanage API such as adding them to groups.
 This can be integrated with the onboarding service described in SQR-052_.
 This service would have a privileged API token for the Rubin Science Platform COmanage environment.